Enid McLeod: Later life

 During the Second World War, McLeod worked for the Ministry of Information and rose to become head of the French Section.
 Consulted on the plan of 1943 to invite Gide, at the time in Algiers, to the United Kingdom, she was in favour of the idea, but warned that the Political Warfare Executive should not be involved because Gide was counter-suggestible.
 Nothing came of it.
 When France was liberated in 1944, she was one of the first British civilians to be invited to the country by the new French government.

-At interview for a permanent civil service position in 1945, McLeod expressed an interest in the Foreign Office, from which she was at that point barred at a woman.
+At interview for a permanent civil service position in 1945, McLeod expressed an interest in the Foreign Office, from which she was at that point barred as a woman.
 She then revealed she had already had an offer.
 She worked for the British Council from 1945, first as Regional Commissioner, then by 1947 as Director of the Western European Section.
 During 1947, a financial hiatus left McLeod at a loose end, and she did some uncredited translation work for Stuart Gilbert, on a novel by Pierre Véry (Le pays sans étoiles? of 1945, already filmed as Land Without Stars of 1946, its English title, English translation appearing as In What Strange Land ...? of 1949).

-In 1954, Mcleod was promoted to be the Council's Representative in France, taking overall responsibility for directing Council activity in the country.
+In 1954, McLeod was promoted to be the Council's Representative in France, taking overall responsibility for directing Council activity in the country.
 She held the post until 1959.
 She simultaneously held the post of cultural attaché at the British Embassy in Paris.

 Literary career

 McLeod was also a noted writer, drawing on her interest in medieval history and French literature.
-She published biographies of Heloïse, Christine de Pizan, and Charles of Orleans, for which she was awarded the Duff Cooper Memorial Prize in 1970.
+She published biographies of Heloïse, Christine de Pizan, and Charles of Orléans, for which she was awarded the Duff Cooper Memorial Prize in 1970.
 She published an autobiography, Living Twice, in 1982.

 Her translation work in 1947, with Stuart Gilbert, was (as she wrote to him) a trial of her aptitude.
 In 1953 her English translations of novels by Colette with biographical content appeared, as well as the autobiographical La Maison de Claudine (1922) with Una Vicenzo Troubridge, and Sido (1930), based on the life of her mother.